Earnings Before Interest, Tax, Depreciation and Amortization (EBITDA)

 So, if we are comparing companies, then EBIT will penalize acquisitive companies unfairly.
 Even EBITA has issues as it won’t strip out additional depreciation from net PP&E step-ups.
 EBITDA is used to strip out the impact of these differences when comparing two companies.

-You must be more careful when using it as an absolute metric as it is not cash and does not incorporate the very real cost of fixed assets.
+You must be more careful when using it as an absolute metric as it is not a cash and does not incorporate the very real cost of fixed assets.
 There are different situations for which EBITDA is calculated and they will drive what is included and excluded in the calculation.

 Key Learning Points